campbell17/campbell17-v2/journal/draft-blank.md

 - What did we learn?
 - Do you, but be consistent.
 - Extremeness or Universal Truth, create that which will be remembered.
 - Finally, why do you want to tell this story?
-You better be able to answer that.
+You better be able to answer this.
+This is your theme.

 <!-- Candidate note -->
 - Steve Douglas-Craig wrote romantic comedies in college, but would never be caught dead seeing one in the theater.
 Horror/Thriller is his genre.
 The dean asked him why he would write movies he would never see.
 Note: Write the story you would not be able to put down.